dip-kush/CrawlerUI/README.md

 ### Instruction for using the sample_web_application

-Copy the sample_web_application and paste in the xampp server
+Copy the login application and paste in the xampp server

-and import the sample_web_application/forum.sql into the database
+and import the login/forum.sql into the database

 ###Usage